COVID-19 (coronavirus) update

 It is important to recognise that there are specific issues that schools need to address in respect of pupils who are identified as vulnerable.
 Children and young people who are vulnerable include those who are under the care of social workers and pupils with SEN/AEN/ASN.

 The DfE in England has produced dedicated guidance on vulnerable children.
-The NASUWT has produced a briefing for members working in England.
+The NASUWT produced a briefing for members working in England.
 Members in England working with vulnerable children in residential settings should also note the Union's advice below under Special and residential schools.

 The Scottish Government has published guidance relevant to the management of vulnerable children.
-The Union has produced advice for members in Scotland.
+The Union produced advice for members in Scotland.

 The maintenance of staff and learner safety is of critical importance in residential settings given the particular issues these settings encounter in these respects.
 All residential settings should have systems and structures in place that comply with the existing minimum standards set by the Government.
 Members should seek advice and information from the NASUWT urgently if they believe these standards are not being met.